-Most of you have probably heard about online marketing or web marketing strategy.
-If you haven’t, don’t fret, we all start somewhere and I will try and outline it as simply as possible, here.
+Most of you have heard about web strategy or online marketing.
+If you haven’t, don’t fret, we all start somewhere.
+The best way to begin is to ask yourself the obvious questions.
+I will outline it as simply as possible, here.

 For the purpose of today’s exercise, we will call it web strategy.

 As you read on, you will see the path I use to create content and develop a web strategy.
-This includes all the necessary elements needed to grow your business.
+This includes all the necessary questions and elements needed to grow your business.

 You’ve probably noticed that the web is full of sites, each containing hundreds or even thousand of pages.
 That is often the case for big ecommerce sites holding several thousands pages.